techexcellenceio/knowledge-base/README.md

 ## Contributors

-The source for the knowledge base is https://github.com/techexcellenceio/knowledge-base and it is hosted on http://kb.techexcellence.io/
+The source for the knowledge base is on [GitHub](https://github.com/techexcellenceio/knowledge-base).

 To contribute, please see instructions [contributing](CONTRIBUTING.md).
 You can also join our [Discord discussions](https://discord.gg/9b4dWYdHqS).